Sharda University Admissions 2025

 For remembering dates, it is important to keep revising them regularly.
 You can make flashcards or use Post-it notes on your study table so that every time you sit to study, you can look at them.

-Multiple choice questions or MCQs are asked in the CUET 2024 exam.
+Multiple choice questions or MCQs will be the question type for the questions which will be asked in the CUET 2025 exam.

 Hello,